How To Create A Phishing Email In 7 Steps

 Understanding The Basics

-Before deep diving into the phishing email creation process, let’s get a better understanding of the services commonly impersonated by attackers.
+Before deep diving into the phishing email creation process, let’s get a better understanding of the phishing email templates used by attackers.

 Cybercriminals frequently impersonate banks, credit card companies, and payment processors.
 Their goal is to trick victims into sharing sensitive data, such as account credentials, financial information, or credit card details.